Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: METHODOLOGY

-VideoBEV employs a recurrent long-term fusion module to fuse the BEV feature of frames sequentially on a video stream for BEV 3D perception.
-A temporal embedding module is further introduced to tackle the instability of perception caused by the missed frames in real-world circumstances.
-The overall architecture is shown in \cref{fig:framework}.
-The remaining content is organized as follows, \cref{sec:overview_of_videoBEV} first gives a brief overview of VideoBEV, then \cref{sec:RNN_style_bev_fusion} introduces the recurrent style BEV fusion in detail.
-In the end, \cref{sec:time_embedding} introduces the modeling of temporal embedding.
+VideoBEV employs a recurrent long-term fusion module that fuses a video stream sequentially.
+A temporal embedding module is further introduced to tackle the instability of perception caused by missed frames in real-world circumstances.
+The overall architecture is shown in Fig.~\ref{fig:framework}.
+Sec.~\ref{sec:overview_of_videoBEV} first gives a brief overview of VideoBEV, then Sec.~\ref{sec:RNN_style_bev_fusion} introduces the recurrent style BEV fusion in detail.
+In the end, Sec.~\ref{sec:time_embedding} introduces the temporal embedding modeling.